“What?” questioned mom. “I thought they were with you.”

 I don’t understand why someone wants to worry so much about proving the factual truth of a wonderful story concerning Christmas instead of enjoying the beauty it represents today.
 At the end of the day it is a candy cane.
-Especially when people use this to look for extra reason to show their love of Christ or find was to energize the imagination of a child to help them understand the intricate details of the meaning of Christmas.
+Especially when people use this to look for extra reason to show their love of Christ or find ways to energize the imagination of a child to help them understand the intricate details on the meaning of Christmas.
 It a joyous time of year.
 Have a candy cane.

 And remember this season of thankfulness as it springboards us in the joyous season of Christmas.
 Its a time of year where we can share extra doses of kindness to all creation.
 Remember that no act of kindness is ever wasted but can create a ripple effect that spread across the world.

 As I am literally waiting for the paint containers(face paints) to dry as I needed to clean them before heading to the church for another face painting party, I am reflecting on how busy I have been thus far for November.
 Not even much time to write and post here.

 October was busy as well as we had to get ready for the fall parties, give the yard a last once over before it got cold not counting the ridiculous snow on Halloween which cancelled outdoor fun due to the extreme cold.
 Snow you can deal with but temps in the 20’s is too cold for little ones to be out begging for candy.

 And of course football(college) was beginning to get interesting across the country.
 Unknowns rising with the foam of the Heisman search, expected candidates dropping to the wayside.
 Fall can really a fun time of year.
 Today will be a nail bitter for us as it has championship possibilities.
 Go Dawgs.